PaulKinlan/paul.kinlan.me/content/en/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 <p>Step 1, this is currently only available to apps &ndash; not web sites.
 Apps in
 Chrome are defined using a manifest file.
-You as the developer must include a permission &ldquo;background&rdquo; to enable this feature.
+You as the developer must include a permission 'background' to enable this feature.
 More on the permissions model can be found on <a href="http://code.google.com/chrome/extensions/manifest.html#permissions">code.google.com</a>.</p>

 <div class="CodeRay">